-- We are currently not accepting applications for the Post-Doctoral Pre-Residency Clinical Training.
-Please check back in January 2016.
+- We currently have a vacancy and are accepting applications for the Post-Doctoral Pre-Residency Clinical Training.

 - PDCT Application

 The program was instituted in 2004 and there have been 14 individuals who have completed the training program since its inception.

 One year with an optional second year at the discretion of the Program Director based on performance.

 Medical Degree, passed USMLE Steps I and II for J1 visa and Steps I, II, and III for H1b visa, and hold an ECFMG certification.

 The post-doctoral, pre-residency clinical training program (PDCT) provides trainees an opportunity to gain clinical skills and experience in academic neurosurgery in preparation for categorical neurosurgical residency training.
 Trainees participate fully in the clinical and teaching activities of the department, and work closely with the residency training program.
 Trainees are supervised by internationally recognized faculty members and receive extensive exposure to the full range of clinical neurosurgery.